Ferelbue/FSD-FINAL-PROJECT-FRONTEND/README.md

  </div>

-This is the frontend of the final project of the Fullstack Developer Bootcamp, showcasing real-world frontend development skills with REACT and REDUX.
+This is the frontend of the final project of the Fullstack Developer Bootcamp, showcasing real-world frontend development skills with REACT, TYPESCRIPT and REDUX.
 The project consists of a tool rental app.
 Where users can search and upload tools to rent.
 The app has a chat where users can talk and discuss details with the owner of the product.

 There is also an administration view where you can have an overall control of the application.